6 good tranquilizers for dogs & when to use them

 The next step is a DesensitizationDesensitization is a method that allows your dog to get used to the stimuli that cause fear.
 Desensitization is especially useful in stressful situations where noise is the triggering factor.

 However, you should not use these noise CDs too late.
 Your protégé needs patience, quiet and time to get used to fear-inducing noise.
-If, for example, New Year's Eve is coming up, get your four-legged friend used to it continuously at least 3 - 4 weeks beforehand.
+If New Year's Eve is coming up, you should get your dog used to it at least 3 - 4 weeks beforehand.
 Ideally, you start with this training about 2 months before New Year's Eve.

 Of course, there are always situations where a pharmaceutical sedative can be resorted to.